-Additionally, the ability to file a claim is not possible if the patron was not intoxicated when they served the patron.
-The establishment can only be held liable if the patron was already drunk when service began.
+Additionally, the ability to file a viable civil lawsuit against the establishment for overserving alcoholic beverages is next to none if the patron was never intoxicated.
 However, a bar or restaurant that offers alcohol is not the only one subject to this kind of claim.

-What the Dram Shop Act Means For Sellers
+What Do Dram Shop Laws Mean For Sellers?

-Eateries and bars are far from the only types of establishments that offer alcohol.
+Restaurants and bars are far from the only commercial establishments offering alcohol that can fall under Dram Shop Laws.
 There are also countless liquor stores across the country.
 Unlike bars, which need to ensure that they cut off their customers who are actively imbibing alcohol, liquor stores only vend closed containers and do not allow the consumption of their products within the store itself.